 Brett Lee struck early next morning, having Chanderpaul caught-behind for a 154-ball 104.
 Banks, however, polished off the remaining runs in the company of Vasbert Drakes, guiding his team to an emphatic world-record victory.

 - Mike Procter, the match-referee, let both men go scot-free since Shepherd had intervened at the right time.
 He was severely criticised.

-- James Sutherland, CEO of Australian Cricket Board (ABC) called Waugh, asking him to control the on-field behaviour of his team.
+- James Sutherland, CEO of ABC, called Waugh, asking him to control the on-field behaviour of his team.